 You must have a current, valid I-20/DS-2019 from the school you are attending full-time.
 If you transfer from another school to UC Berkeley, or from UC Berkeley to another school, make sure you follow the proper procedure to transfer.

 - Keep your I-20 valid at all times.

 - On-campus employment -- Limit employment to 20 hours per week during the academic year.
-Employment on-campus may be full-time in the summer and vacation periods.
+Employment on-campus may be full-time in the summer (if summer is not your first or last semester of enrollment) and vacation periods.
 No special work permit is required.

 - Off-campus employment --Work permission must be approved through Berkeley International Office and the USCIS.
 See Curricular Practical Training and Optional Practical Training.
 Be aware of employment authorization application procedures, eligibility, deadlines, and rules for maintaining status during post-completion employment OPT, including STEM OPT and Cap Gap).